 Higher Quality Scores

 For example, you’re likely to see an increase in ad quality scores.
-This is because your ad copy can be an exact match with your ad and keywords, making your landing page relevant to Google.
+This because your ad copy can be an exact match with your ad and keywords, making your landing page relevant to Google.

 Google ranks ads on a scale from 1–10 based on several factors, your keywords, your landing page text and ad text.